nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 type is a subtype of its containing enum(s).
 So, in the DOM example, we could say that `TextElement <: Node`.
-We don't have to fear slicing because the type `TextElement` is unsized, and hence the user could only ever make use of it by value.
+We don't have to fear slicing because the type `TextElement` is unsized, and hence the user could only ever make use of it by ref.
 In other words, object slicing arises C++ precisely because it doesn't have a notion of unsized types.

 **Sized enums.** To be honest, unsized enums are not the scary case, because they are basically a new feature to the language.
 The harder